gravitee-io/gravitee-platform-docs/docs/apim/guides/gravitee-api-definitions-and-execution-engines.md

 You can also run v2 Gateway APIs in **compatibility mode** which emulates some of the execution flow improvements of the v4 execution engine.
 This is detailed in the [v2 Gateway API compatibility mode](gravitee-api-definitions-and-execution-engines.md#v2-gateway-api-compatibility-mode) section below.
 {% endhint %}

 APIM fully supports both API definitions and execution engines.
-The [v2 API Creation Wizard ](create-apis/how-to/v2-api-creation-wizard.md)creates v2 Gateway APIs compatible with the v3 execution engine that can be augmented with flows designed in the [v2 Policy Design Studio](policy-design/v2-api-policy-design-studio.md).
-The [v4 API Creation Wizard](create-apis/how-to/v4-api-creation-wizard.md) creates v4 APIs compatible with the v4 execution engine that can be augmented with flows designed in the [v4 Policy Design Studio](policy-design/v4-api-policy-design-studio.md).&#x20;
+The [v2 API Creation Wizard ](create-apis/how-to/v2-api-creation-wizard.md)creates v2 Gateway APIs compatible with the v3 execution engine that can be augmented with flows designed in the [v2 Policy Studio](policy-design/v2-api-policy-design-studio.md).
+The [v4 API Creation Wizard](create-apis/how-to/v4-api-creation-wizard.md) creates v4 APIs compatible with the v4 execution engine that can be augmented with flows designed in the [v4 Policy Studio](policy-design/v4-api-policy-design-studio.md).&#x20;

 To summarize, here is a table outlining the key differences in day-to-day usage: